TN268001 B, 11JAN26

 "Not available" (displayed when no engine detected yet)

-"Normal" (no evidence of engine damage)
+"Normal Operation" (no evidence of damage)

-0-2 scale of how bad the problem is.
+0-10 scale of how bad the problem is.
 We look for evidence of kinetic energy leaking through paths not intended by the engine designer, and compare it to engines with known degrees of damage.
 "0" is no damage.
-"2" is "imminent failure".
-In general, scores between 0 and 0.5 are stable, reliable conditions.
-Scores between 0.6 and 1.3 are unstable conditions, but which are likely repairable.
-1.4 and above are conditions that warrant removing the engine from service immediately.
+"10" is "imminent failure".
+In general, scores between 0 and 2.5 are stable, reliable conditions.
+Scores between 2.6 and 7.5 are unstable conditions, but which are likely repairable.
+7.6 and above are conditions that warrant removing the engine from service immediately.

 Estimated pounds: